What is PrEP?

-PrEP does not protect you from sexually transmitted infections (STIs) like syphilis, gonorrhea or chlamydia.
-Using a male or female condom with PrEP will protect you from most STIs.
+PrEP does not protect you from sexually transmitted infections (STIs) like syphilis, gonorrhea, or chlamydia.
+Using a condom with PrEP will protect you from most STIs.
 When you are taking PrEP, you should get tested periodically for STIs.
 Early diagnosis and treatment of STIs protects your health and prevents passing STIs to your partners.
 Using PrEP and condoms together gives you protection from both HIV and most STIs.

 U=U stands for Undetectable equals Untransmittable.
 It means that a person who has HIV and is on treatment and virally suppressed for 6 months or longer cannot transmit HIV to a partner through sex.
 To learn more: https://www.preventionaccess.org

 If your partner is living with HIV and their HIV is virally suppressed (or undetectable), there is no risk of you getting HIV from sex with this partner.

 For more specific information for women, click here PrEP for Women